What is a Responsive Theme?

 CSS Grid Layout Example

-• Using CSS Grid, you can create a fluid layout by defining grid containers and grid items with relative units like percentages or fr (fractional units).
+Using CSS Grid, you can create a fluid layout.
+You define grid containers and grid items with relative units like percentages or fractional units.
 For example:

 In this example, the grid items will automatically adjust their width based on the screen size, maintaining a fluid structure.